sigstore/sigstore-java/sigstore-gradle/README.md

     id("dev.sigstore.sign")
 }

-// It would automatically sign all Maven publications
-// By default, it would use GitHub Actions OIDC when available,
+// Automatically sign all Maven publications, using GitHub Actions OIDC when available,
-// and it would resort to Web Browser OIDC otherwise.
+// and browser based OIDC otherwise.
 ```

+### Outputs

+For each file to be published an associated `<filename>.sigstore.json` signature file will be generated

 ### GitHub Actions OIDC support